This post may contain affiliate links. Please read our disclosure policy.

 - 1/2 cup fresh grated parmesan cheese

-- 1/3 cup half and half (or a reduced fat cream) - OPTIONAL
+- 1/3 cup half and half option to use reduced fat cream

-- Salt and pepper (extra) to taste if needed
+- 1 pinch pepper extra to taste if needed

 Instructions